Linearize Hammerstein-Wiener model

-Linearize a Hammerstein-Wiener model with two inputs at an equilibrium point, and compare the linearized model response to the original model response.
+Linearize a 2-input Hammerstein-Wiener model at an equilibrium point and compare the linearized model response to the original model response.

-Estimate an idnlhw model using a combination of pwlinear, poly1d, sigmoidnet and customnet nonlinearities.
+Estimate a Hammerstein-Wiener model using a combination of sigmoidnet and customnet output nonlinearities.

 Linearize the model at an equilibrium operating point corresponding to input levels of 10 and 5 respectively.
-To do this you first compute the operating point using findop, then linearize the model around the computed input and state values.
+To do this, first compute the operating point using findop , then linearize the model around the computed input and state values.

-To validate the linear model, apply a small perturbation delta_u to the steady-state input of the nonlinear model nlsys.
+Validate the linear model.
+Apply a small perturbation delta_u to the steady-state input of the nonlinear model nlsys.
 If the linear approximation is accurate, the following should match:

 The response of the nonlinear model y_nl to an input that is the sum of the equilibrium level and the perturbation delta_u.